 History of the Bearded Collie

-Although the Bearded Collie is one of the oldest dog breeds in Europe, their name as changed over time; they've also been known as the Highland Collie or the Mountain Collie.
-Because farmers have bred herding dogs for centuries, the exact origin of the Bearded Collie is unknown, but it's believed they first originated in Scotland during the 1500s.
-Shaggy, long-haired working dogs were depicted in two pieces of artwork from the 1770s, which are considered the first visual depictions of the Bearded Collie.
+Although the Bearded Collie is one of the oldest breeds in Europe, its name has changed over time.
+These dogs have also been known as the Highland Collie or Mountain Collie.
+Because farmers have bred herding dogs for centuries, the exact origin of Bearded Collies is unknown, but it's believed to date back to 1500s Scotland.
+Shaggy, long-haired working dogs were depicted in two pieces of artwork from the 1700s, which are considered the first visual depictions of the Bearded Collie.

 Today's Bearded Collies were developed by G.O.
 Willison, who began breeding them for dog shows after World War II.
 She's also credited in helping develop the Bearded Collie Club in Britain, which propelled the breed to popularity around Europe.

 Bearded Collies arrived in the United States sometime during the late 1950s, but the first litter of puppies wasn't born until 1967.
-In 1969, the Bearded Collie Club of America was formed, and the breed was accepted by the American Kennel Club in 1977.
+In 1969, the Bearded Collie Club of America was formed, and the breed was registered by the American Kennel Club (AKC) in 1977.

 Bearded Collie Care

-Because Bearded Collies have long, thick, shaggy coats with a softer undercoat, they require weekly brushing with a bristle or pin brush daily.
-They also require routine grooming weekly to help prevent tangles and mats, and will keep your Beardie's coat shiny and healthy.
-If you discover a tangle or mat, first, spray it with a detangling spray and use your fingers to detangle.
-Once the tangle or mat has been mostly untangled, use a brush to smooth the hair.
-Trying to remove a tangle with a brush can worsen it, or harm your dog's coat and skin.
-You can expect to spend 30 minutes to an hour brushing your Bearded Collie each week.
+Because Bearded Collies have long, thick, shaggy coats with a softer undercoat, they require a few minutes of brushing with a bristle or pin brush daily.
+They also require routine grooming weekly to help prevent tangles and mats to keep their coat shiny and healthy.
+Any tangles should first be sprayed with detangling spray and gently combed out with the owner's fingers or a wide-toothed comb, then brushed to smooth the hair.
+Removing tangles with only a brush can worsen them or harm your dog's coat and skin.

-Examine your Bearded Collie's ears once a week to avoid infection or other issues.
-If you find dirt or debris in your dog's ears, gently remove it with an ear cleaning solution and a cotton pad if dirt and debris are present.
-Avoid cotton swabs, as they can damage the delicate, inner-ear structures.
+Examine your Bearded Collie's ears once a week, gently cleaning them with ear cleaning solution and a cotton pad if dirt and debris are present.
+Avoid cotton swabs, as they can damage the delicate inner-ear structures.
 If your Beardie's ears are excessively dirty, red, inflamed, or smell funny, contact your vet immediately to treat the possible ear infection.

-Beardies' high energy levels make them ideal for active households with large, outdoor spaces for running or playing fetch.
-Bearded Collies are excellent with children—and can make perfect playmates for high-energy kids—but it's important to teach young kids how to approach and handle a dog.
-Like any breed, kids shouldn't be left unsupervised with a dog.
+This breed's energy level makes it ideal for active households with large outdoor spaces for running or playing fetch.
+Bearded Collies are excellent with children—and can make perfect playmates for high-energy kids—but it's important to teach young kids how to approach and handle the dog.
+Like any breed, kids shouldn't be left unsupervised with Beardies at playtime.

 Common Health Problems

-Some health conditions that can affect Bearded Collies include:
+Some conditions that might affect Bearded Collies include:

-- Hip dysplasia: This inheritable condition is characterized by joint weakness, stiffness, and pain caused by a malformation in your dog's hips.
+- Hip Dysplasia: This inheritable condition is characterized by joint weakness, stiffness, and pain caused by a malformation in your dog's hips.
 Although it's largely hereditary, hip dysplasia can also be caused by rapid growth or injury.

 - Hypothyroidism: Obesity, lethargy, and irregular heat cycles may signal hypothyroidism, a condition that affects the thyroid gland and its hormone production.
-It is possible to treat hypothyroidism with daily medications.
+Hypothyroidism can be treated with daily medications.

 Diet and Nutrition

-Like all dog breeds, Bearded Collies can become obese if they're overfed and under exercised.
+Like all dog breeds, Bearded Collies can become overweight or obese if they're overfed and under-exercised.
 If you're not sure how much to feed your Bearded Collie or which food is best, talk to your veterinarian to determine a healthy meal plan.
 Very active dogs can have a few extra treats, but overall, they should be given in moderation.